Skip to content

 How do I sign up for Machine?

-1. Visit machine.dev and sign up for the beta program
+1. Visit machine.dev and join the waitlist

-2. Once accepted, log in with your GitHub account
+3. Once accepted, log in with your GitHub account

-3. Install the Machine Provisioner GitHub App to your account or organization
+4. Install the Machine Provisioner GitHub App to your account or organization

-4. Select the repositories you want to enable Machine for
+5. Select the repositories you want to enable Machine for

 Do I need to install anything to use Machine?